gyrusdentatus/nym-ansible/README.md

-# Cosmos Hub(4) mainnet Ansible role
+# Nym validator v0.11.0 Ansible role

-This repo includes Ansible role that deploys the full Cosmos hub 4 mainnet node.
-It fetches the binaries from Cosmos Github repo instead of compiling it locally or remotely on the target server.
+This repo includes Ansible role that deploys the full Nym validator node for testnet Milhon v0.11.0.
+It fetches the binaries from nymtech/nym Github repo instead of compiling it locally or remotely on the target server.

 However, it also checks the sha256 hashes of the binaries and also sha1 of the genesis.json file for an extra security reasons.

-All variables can be found in `roles/cosmos/defaults/defaults.yml` including the checksums(which I kept there just for testing purposes, they are being fetched with `get_url` module instead directly from the [Cosmos mainnet repo](https://github.com/cosmos/mainnet))
+All variables can be found in `roles/validator/defaults/defaults.yml` including the checksums(which I kept there just for testing purposes, they are being fetched with `get_url` module instead directly from the [Nym repo](https://github.com/nymtech/nym))

-The Cosmos role follows the [Quickstart](https://github.com/cosmos/mainnet#quickstart) from Cosmos README.md, where for a fresh node it is **first needed** to run the *gaiad-v4.2.0* and **wait until** it **PANICs** and then **swap** the **binaries** for *gaiad-v5.0.2*.
-Rest of the instructions from the README.md are also followed - for example the changes in `config.toml`.
+The Nym validator role follows the [validator docs](https://nymtech.net/docs/run-nym-nodes/validators/) Rest of the instructions from the README.md are also followed - for example the changes in `config.toml`.

 Make sure you change the **moniker** and **password** in `defaults.yml`.